intranda/goobi-workflow-plugins-en/administration/intranda_administration_archive_management/configuration.md

 This is followed by a repeatable `<config>` block.
 The repeatable element `<archive>` can be used to specify for which files the `<config>` block should apply.
 If there should be a default block that should apply to all documents, `*` can be used.

 The `<processTemplateId>` is used to specify which process template should be used as the basis for the Goobi processes created.

+The three parameters `<lengthLimit>` `<separator>` and `<useSignature>` are used to configure the naming policy of the to-be-generated process:
+* The `<lengthLimit>`sets up a limit of length for all tokens except the manually set head and tail, if it is positively configured.
+Default `0`, meaning not limited.
+* The `<separator>` defines the separator that is to be used to combine all separate tokens.
+Default `_`.
+* The `<useSignature>` determines whether the signature is preferred in generating the process titles.
+If set `true`, then the plugin will try to retrieve the signature defined in the parent node of the current one and use it for generating the process title.
+However, if the signature is not available, then the uuid will be used instead, just as if this parameter were set `false`.
+Default `false`.

 ## Configuring the metadata fields